 Date Unit Module.
-Topic Unit 1 Probiotics: definitions, history and classification 08 Jan 1.
-Definitions and History 2.
+Topic Unit 1 Probiotics: definitions, history and classification 05-Jan Definitions and History 2.
 Classification and physiology: Lactic acid bacteria (LAB) 3.
 Classification and physiology: Bifidobacterium and Propionibacterium 4.
 Impact of genomics on the characterization of probiotics_Intro to genomics 4.
 Impact of genomics on the characterization of probiotics_LAB part 1 4.
-Impact of genomics on the characterization of probiotics_LAB part 2 26 Jan Assignment 1 due Unit 2 Biotechnological applications of Lactic acid bacteria 5.
+Impact of genomics on the characterization of probiotics_LAB part 2 21-Jan Assignment 1 due Unit 2 Biotechnological applications of Lactic acid bacteria 21-Jan 5.
 The uses of LAB in food fermentation -part 1 5.
 The uses of LAB in food fermentation -part 2 6.
 Antimicrobials components of LAB 7.
 Bacteriophages from LAB 8.
-Nutraceutics and high value metabolites produced by LABs 05 Feb Assignment 2 due 9-10 Feb Test 1 (Units 1 and 2, Modules 1-8) Unit 3 Interactions of probiotics with the host immune system 9.
+Nutraceutics and high value metabolites produced by LABs 04-Feb Assignment 2 due 06-07 Feb Test 1 Unit 3 Interactions of probiotics with the host immune system 08-Feb 9.
 Overview on the adaptive and innate immune response - Part 1 9.
 Overview on the adaptive and innate immune response - Part 2 10.
 Immunomodulatory properties of probiotics: bacterial surface proteins 11.
 Immunomodulatory properties of probiotics: interactions with the immune system 12.
 Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules: Genetic tools 12.
-Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules 01 Mar Assignment 3 due Unit 4 Probiotics safety and efficacy Unit 4 13.
-FAO/WHO Guidelines on Probiotics 14.
+Engineering LAB and Bifidobacterium for mucosal delivery of heath-associated molecules 05 Fab Assignment 3 due 25-Feb 11 Probiotics safety and efficacy 00 5 Unit 4 13.
+FAO/WHO Guidelines on Probiotics 26-Feb 14.
 Safety considerations on probiotics 15.
 Environmental factors influencing the efficacy of probiotics 16.
 Efficacy of probiotics in Human Subjects: Part 1 16.
 Efficacy of probiotics in Human Subjects: Part 2 16.
 Efficacy of probiotics in Human Subjects: Part 3 16.
 Efficacy of probiotics in Human Subjects: Probiotics by design 17.
-Probiotics in Animal Production and Health 8-9 Mar Test 2 (Units 3 and 4, Modules 9-17)

-18. Overview on the microbiome - Part 1

-18. Overview on the microbiome - Part 2

-19. Manipulation of the microbiome with probiotics
+Probiotics in Animal Production and Health 04.05.14 Test 2 04-05 Mar l le '4 T New frontiers in the probiotic's field 04.84 Unit 5 18.
+Overview on the microbiome - Part 1 04-Mar 18.
+Overview on the microbiome - Part 2 19.
+Manipulation of the microbiome with probiotics

 20. Microbiome based new probiotic microorganisms

 21. Fecal transplants as probiotics

 22. Probiotics, prebiotics, symbiotic and postbiotics

 23. Psychobiotics and the Manipulation of Bacteria-Gut-Brain Signals

-5 Apr Assignment 4 due
+25-Mar Assignment 4 due

-12 Apr Article critique due
+04-Apr Topic review due

-21-22-Apr Test 3 (Unit 5, Modules 18-23)
+15-16 Apr Test 3

-28-29 Apr Optional Final (Units 1-5, Modules 1-23)
+24-25 Apr Test 4 - Optional Final

-\Release date for the Unit on Canvas
+Release date for the Unit on Canvas

-University of Florida Policies Grades and Grade Points
+University of Florida Policies

+Grades and Grade Points